Papa Cristo's: Market

-The market includes 3,000 imported goods from Greece such as frappé coffee, olive oil, various ouzo's spanakopita, feta and kasseri cheeses and tiropita.
-The market also features dozens of selections of imported Greek wine such as Retsina and Muscat from the island of Samos.
-The market also features many Ethiopian foods and products.
+The market included 3,000 imported goods from Greece such as frappé coffee, olive oil, various ouzo's spanakopita, feta and kasseri cheeses and tiropita.
+The market also featured dozens of selections of imported Greek wine such as Retsina and Muscat from the island of Samos.
+The market also featured many Ethiopian foods and products.

 Reception

-In 2011 Papa Cristo's was awarded Best Greek Restaurant in Los Angeles by Zagat.
+In 2011, Papa Cristo's was awarded Best Greek Restaurant in Los Angeles by Zagat.

 It was considered one of the top 7 family styled restaurants in Los Angeles by ABC 7 news in 2007.

-In 2010 Los Angeles Magazine featured Papa Cristo's Roasted Lamb and Feta sandwich as one of the top 17 great sandwiches in Los Angeles.
+In 2010, Los Angeles Magazine featured Papa Cristo's Roasted Lamb and Feta sandwich as one of the top 17 great sandwiches in Los Angeles.

 The food appearing in the 2002 film My Big Fat Greek Wedding and the 2003 CBS TV series My Big Fat Greek Life was provided by Papa Cristo's.

 Papa Cristo's was featured in the Los Angeles Times as one of "the most delicious deals you'll find around town."

 In June 2020, rapper Ja Rule made a commercial for Papa Cristo's as part of the TBS reality show Celebrity Show-Off.
 The commercial went viral on social media and helped to bring more business to the restaurant so it wouldn't fall victim to the COVID-19 pandemic.